lucasjaroszewski/Anaden-Tracker/README.md

-# incremental-game
+# Anaden Tracker
-Development of an incremental game.
+Development of a game tracker.